Diego-ChaconW/Nonlinear_Granger_Causality_Analysis/README.md

 **Authors:** Diego N. Chacón Wilches and A. Orjuela-Cañón.

-**Affiliations:** Diego N. Chacón Wilches and A. Orjuela-Cañón are with the School of Medicine and Health Sciences from Universidad del Rosario, Bogota, Colombia (e-mail: diegon.chacon@urosario.edu.co and alvaro.orjuela@urosario.edu.co).
+**Affiliations:** Diego N. Chacón Wilches and A. Orjuela-Cañón are with the School of Medicine and Health Sciences from Universidad del Rosario, Bogota, Colombia.

 ---